Task 04: Use variables

 -

-From anywhere within the authoring canvas, you can also use the Variables window to review all variables within the topic, including global variables.
-Go to the upper right of the screen and select Variables to view this panel.
-It’s beneficial to review all variables within a topic, especially large topics.
+From anywhere within the authoring canvas, you can select Variables at the top to review all variables within the topic, including global variables.